apereo/cas/developer/Sec-Vuln-Response.md

   - Recommended guidelines for upgrades and applications of the patch.
 - At the end of a two-week grace period, a public security announcement is posted that should fully disclose the issue and nuances of the security patch or workarounds.

+<div class="alert alert-info"><strong>Be Careful</strong><p>At the risk of stating the obvious, remember to only heed and accept community notifications about security fixes from trusted project contacts and members.
+Posts detailing <i>security fixes</i> from random folks should entirely be ignored.</p></div>

 ### Trusted Contacts

 Please note that the CAS project cannot disclose details about the security issue and its effects to private individuals without first verifying